What You Need to Know About Measles

 How can I protect my young child from measles?

 Immunization for measles is necessary when a child is between 12 and 15 months old.
-93-95% of the people who receive a single dose will develop immunity.
+About 93-95% of the people who receive a single dose will develop protection after one dose.

 “Making sure that your child receives an MMR vaccine is the best way to protect your child from measles,” says Andi Shane, MD, MPH, System Medical Director of Infectious Diseases at Children’s Healthcare of Atlanta.